farnoodlotfali/cryptocurrency-telegram/oogway/Strategies/Strategy12/desc.md

 trendPeriod = is a number for finding Trend value(UPTREND,DOWNTREND,SIDEWAYS), using in MA (moving average). default = 50

+risk_percent = is a number between 0.05 and 1, for risking in position size. default = 1(means risk all money)

 ## How it works
+This strategy is like strategy12, but it has risk_percent parameter and we accept the risk of the order randomly.

 For every prediction, we will find the status using TOHLCV data and calculate the money that the predict should give back('money_back'), and also the end time for that predict('end_date').

 At first, we check all previous prediction\`s end time('end_date') according to current prediction\`s start time('start_timestamp'), if the start time is longer than the end time, we remove those predictions from the active orders list('active_orders') and the money from them is add to the current money.Then, we check the current money, if the current money is less than the positionSize, the prediction`s status is MISSED, adding to the missed orders and orders status list.